Sex Abuse Lawsuit

 What Happens After You Contact Abels & Annes for Your Chicago Personal Injury Claim

-- The lawyer to talk to you to learn more about your case and ask you questions to find out more about your situation.
+- The lawyer will talk to you to learn more about your case and ask you questions to find out more about your situation.

 - They will work to prepare your claim or lawsuit, gathering evidence that can show that someone else was responsible for your injuries.

 - The attorney negotiates with the defendant or their insurance company to get you total compensation for your injuries.

 - If the insurance company denies your claim or will not offer you appropriate compensation, your attorney will file a lawsuit in court on your behalf.

 The personal injury process is complicated enough.
 You need an experienced attorney who will compassionately deal with your case while fighting hard on your behalf.
-Insurance companies may take a different tone when they see that you have hired a lawyer.
+Insurance companies may take a different tone when you have hired a lawyer.

-They know personal injury lawyers by their reputation.
+They know personal injury lawyers by their reputations.
 When you retain an aggressive lawyer who will hold them accountable, you go from being an easy mark to someone they must take seriously.
 This transformation happens when you approach them with a lawyer.

 Do Not Worry About the Cost of Hiring an Attorney